Pragyan-coder/My_Portfolio/README.md

-# 📊Hi!!
-I am Pragyan Saikia🙋

-## Welcome to My Data Analyst Portfolio 🙋
+## 📊 Welcome to My Data Analyst Portfolio 🙋

 ## 👤 Profile Summary

-I am an **IBM Certified Data Analyst** transitioning from 4+ years in Project Management into Business & Data Analytics.
-Focused, analytical, and results‑driven, I bridge domain knowledge with technical skills to improve reporting, forecasting, and go‑to‑market decisions.
+- I am an **IBM Certified Data Analyst** transitioning from 4+ years in Project Management into Business & Data Analytics.
+- Focused, analytical, and results‑driven, I bridge domain knowledge with technical skills to improve reporting, forecasting, and go‑to‑market decisions.
-I specialize in turning raw data into decision-making insights using tools such as **Excel, Python, SQL, and Power BI**.
-With hands-on project experience, I bring both analytical depth and business understanding to every challenge.
+- I specialize in turning raw data into decision-making insights using tools such as **Excel, Python, SQL, and Power BI**.
+- With hands-on project experience, I bring both analytical depth and business understanding to every challenge.

 -----